 Phase 1 (completed 2016)

-The gateway design concepts will focus on making a creative statement at each interchange that creates themes that communicate a sense of entry and innovation.
-The concepts will include landscape and hardscape features as well as lighting.
+The gateway design concepts focus on making a creative statement at each interchange that creates themes that communicate a sense of entry and innovation.
+The concepts include landscape and hardscape features as well as lighting.
 The southerly interchange at I-275/Busch Blvd. may develop a theme that introduces Busch Gardens, and the northerly interchange at I-275/Fowler Ave. may focus on introducing the University of South Florida and the medical institutions.